Round oak handrail Ø42 mm

 Key points

-- ✓ Very hard wood (~750 kg/m³): longevity and abrasion resistance among the best of any European species
+- ✓ Very hard wood (~750 kg/m³): among the best longevity and abrasion resistance of European species

-- ✓ Round profile Ø42 mm: continuous hand sliding, comfortable cylindrical grip for all users
+- ✓ Round profile Ø42 mm: continuous hand glide, comfortable cylindrical grip for all users

-- ✓ Finger-joint-free glulam: increased dimensional stability, reduced risk of warping over time
+- ✓ Non-finger-jointed glulam: increased dimensional stability, reduced risk of warping over time

 - ✓ Natural oak grain: pronounced grain enhanced by oil or satin varnish